-As of the release of this manual, the 3102i has been tested with the Rockwell Automation Ultra 1500 and Ultra 3000 servo drives.
-Due to its differential and single ended outputs, the 3102i should be compatible with drives from any manufacturer.
+As of the release of this manual, the 3602 has been tested with the Rockwell Automation Ultra 1500 and Ultra 3000 servo drives.
+The 3602 should be compatible with drives from any manufacturer.
 If you have any questions concerning compatibility, check our website for an up to date list of known compatible equipment or contact AMCI Sales or Technical Support for information.